We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Antonio Forde

-Metal and microwaves do not mix, so you have been told, but do you know that some oven models come with a center metal rack?
+Metal and microwaves do not mix—or so you’ve been told.
+But did you know that some microwave models come with a metal rack in the center?

-What is the shelf for?
+What is the rack for?
 Is it safe to use?

 Here’s Why Microwaves Come With a Metal Rack: